 The best mattress for kids with the most support are the pocket-sprung, memory foam and latex varieties.
 However, each one has certain features that benefit some children more than others.

 Latex foam mattresses are super breathable and ideal for a warm environment and for kids who have an aversion to hot temperatures.
-In addition, this model is measured by density.
+Also, this model is measured by density.
 Good quality mattresses have a higher density; the higher the number, the firmer the sleeping surface.

 Is a memory foam mattress good for a child?